canonical/snapd/HACKING.md

 To debug interaction with the snap store, you can set `SNAP_DEBUG_HTTP`.
 It is a bitfield: dump requests: 1, dump responses: 2, dump bodies: 4.

-> Note that in case you get some security profiles errors, when trying to install or refresh a snap, maybe you need to replace system installed snap-seccomp with the one aligned to the snapd that you are testing.
+> In case you get some security profiles errors, when trying to install or refresh a snap, maybe you need to replace system installed snap-seccomp with the one aligned to the snapd that you are testing.
 To do this, simply backup `/usr/lib/snapd/snap-seccomp` and overwrite it with the testing one.
-Don't forget to rollback to the original when finish testing
+Don't forget to roll back to the original, after you finish the testing.

 ### Running nested tests